Understanding ICO Files

 Key Features

-- Multiple Resolutions: A single ICO file can contain up to 256 images, from 16x16 (small toolbar icons) to 256x256 (high-DPI displays).
+- Multiple Resolutions: A single ICO can contain up to 256 images, from 16x16 (small toolbar icons) to 256x256 (high-DPI displays).
 This keeps icons sharp at different sizes.

 - Color Depths: Supports monochrome (1-bit), 16/256 colors (4/8-bit), high color (16-bit), and true color (24/32-bit with 8-bit alpha for transparency).